Free Public Records

 What is the difference between public records and the Freedom of information Act?

 The basic function of the Freedom of Information Act is to provide the public with access to government agency records at federal, state and local levels.
 It offers citizens transparency in government which is vital to the functioning of a democratic society.
 On the other hand, public records are documents or pieces of information that are not considered confidential and pertain to individual persons or business entities.
 Although considered public records, they may contain personal information about an individual.
-Examples of such are arrest and criminal records, civil and criminal court filings, real property records, marriage and divorce records, corporations ownership, liens and judgments, etc.
+Examples of such are arrest and criminal records, civil court filings, real property records, marriage and divorce records, bankruptcies, corporations ownership, liens and judgments, etc.